LiedsonLB/LiedsonLB/README.md

-## Hi, My name is Liédson, and I am a Full-stack Developer with Vue.js and C++ 💻
+## Hi, My name is Liédson, and I am a Full-stack Developer with React.js and Java 💻

 ### Fields of Expertise and Specialization: